awslabs/amazon-redshift-utils/README.md

 and if so a script is generated to convert to the optimal structure.

 # Presentation
-We included a presentation which describes main features of the Amazon Redshift Utils including some examples, tipps and best practices: Redshift_DBA_Commands.pptx
+We included a presentation which describes main features of the Amazon-Redshift-Utils including some examples, tips and best practices: Redshift_DBA_Commands.pptx

 ----
 Copyright 2014 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.